 Q. What is a decennial filing or decennial report?

-Q. Who is required to file a decennial report?
+Q. Who is required to file a decennial report in 2021?

-- Any nonqualified foreign business corporation which has registered its name pursuant to 15 Pa.C.S. §4131 (requiring annual renewal of the name).
+- Any nonqualified foreign association which as registered its name pursuant to 15 Pa.C.S. § 209 (relating to registration of name of nonregistered foreign association).

-- A corporation that has had officer information forwarded to the Department of State by the Department of Revenue during the preceding ten years under 15 Pa.C.S. § 1110 (relating to annual report information).
+- A business corporation that has had officer information forwarded to the Department of State by the Department of Revenue during the preceding ten years under 15 Pa.C.S. § 1110 (relating to annual report information).

 Q. When are the above required to file the decennial report?